 - Add extra veggies.
 Throw in what you have in the fridge.
 Pepper or mushrooms would make great additions.

 - Use heavy cream.
 If you don’t have cream cheese, heavy cream will give you a smooth and creamy texture.
+I use it in this chicken gnocchi soup.

 - Use noodles.
 Instead of gnocchi, add any pasta shape you like.
 Elbow macaroni, penne, or shells would be good substitutes.
 You could also omit to make it gluten free.